The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Experiments

 \subsection{Baselines}

 The performance of the proposed intraday forecaster is heavily tied to the modelling accuracy of the day-ahead forecasting distribution.
 To isolate the effects of the updating mechanism on the day-ahead forecaster, we define a baseline model and a synthetic test set.
+Note that the purpose of this baseline is to isolate the effect of the Bayesian updating operator while keeping the day-ahead distribution fixed, rather than to compare performance with alternative retraining-based forecasting pipelines.

 The baseline model ignores the information provided by the observations at $t=1,\ldots,T'$.
 It is defined as the non-updated (NU) marginal of the day-ahead distribution starting from time $T'$ up to the end of the day: